microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

--`generatorParams`: the prompt and settings to run the model with.
+- `generatorParams`: the prompt and settings to run the model with.
--`listener`: optional callback for tokens to be provided as they are generated.
+- `listener`: optional callback for tokens to be provided as they are generated.
 NOTE: Token generation will be blocked until the listener's `accept` method returns.

 #### Throws